jessicarush/python-notes/deployment.md

 ```

 After you do this you should reboot your server:

 ```
 sudo reboot
 ```

 #### 2. Modify the postfix config

 > Postfix is set up with a default configuration.
-If you need to make
-changes, edit */etc/postfix/main.cf* (and others) as needed.
+If you need to make changes, edit */etc/postfix/main.cf* (and others) as needed.
 After modifying *main.cf*, be sure to run */etc/init.d/postfix reload*.

 ```
 sudo nano /etc/postfix/main.cf
 ```

 Change the following options like so:

 ```
-myhostname = micrblog.zebro.id
+myhostname = microblog.zebro.id
 inet_interfaces = loopback-only
 mydestination = $myhostname, localhost.$mydomain, $mydomain
 ```

-After making changes :
+After making changes:

 ```
 /etc/init.d/postfix reload
 sudo systemctl restart postfix